 The PPU program offers:

 - Assistance in housing.
-Upon arrival in France PPU students may rent a place at the Cité Universitaire for 6 months.
-Additional information is provided to facilitate the housing after that period.
+Upon arrival in France, PPU students may rent a place at the Cité Universitaire for 6 months (possible extension to 12 months because of current sanitary constraints).
+Additional information is provided to facilitate housing after that period.
 (Housing)

 - Help in administrative issues, individualized or grouped professional training classes, and counseling by the Human Resources Department.- Access to all amenities at Institut Pasteur and the universities for reduced fees, including: